paris-hh/Ashian/README.md

 ## Contributing
 We welcome contributions to Ashian!
 To contribute:
 1. Fork the repository.
-2. Create a feature branch: `git checkout -b feature-name`.
+2. Create a feature branch: `git checkout -b yourName/typeOfBranch/title`.
 3. Commit your changes: `git commit -m 'Add some feature'`.
-4. Push to the branch: `git push origin feature-name`.
+4. Push to the branch: `git push origin branch-name`.
 5. Open a pull request.

 ---